aci-ref/facilitation_leading_practices/activities/05-assistance.md

 <a name="non-empower"></a>
 <h2>Empower the User to Find Her/His Own Answers</h2>

-As demonstrated in the facilitator’s response above, it is important to link to external resources that contain solutions for achieving a researcher’s goals.
+As demonstrated in the Facilitator’s response above, it is important to link to external resources that contain solutions for achieving a researcher’s goals.
 This practice is not only important for providing next steps, but also demonstrates how one might find answers to such